martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 directory mtimes.
 If this is the case, you can ignore that situation.
 If you care about them, running a second pass of fpsync will fix the timestamps.

+# Tarify tool

+Tar can be used in a special mode called 'tarify'.
+In that mode, fpsync(1) will *not* copy the original file tree but generate tarballs (one per partition) into the specified destination directory.

+Extracting (merging) those tarball to a another directory will reproduce the original file tree.

 # Notes about GNU cpio

 Developments have been made with BSD cpio (FreeBSD version).
 Fpsync will work